semantic-release/release-notes-generator/README.md

 **Note**: Individual properties of `parserOpts` and `writerOpts` will override ones loaded with an explicitly set `preset` or `config`.
 If `preset` or `config` are not set, only the properties set in `parserOpts` and `writerOpts` will be used.

 **Note**: For presets that expects a configuration object, such as [`conventionalcommits`](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits), the `presetConfig` option **must** be set.

-**Note**: `ignoreCommits` is a supported option within `presetConfig` option when [`conventionalcommits`](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits#specific-options) preset is used.